Fixed: Duplicate without User-Selected Canonical error (Top solutions)

 Several factors can trigger the “Duplicate without user-selected canonical” status:

-- Targeting various countries with similar content: You use the same pages for each location, which contain location names interchanged with just the location name, and the content remains mostly the same.
+• Location-based pages: You use the same pages for each location, only changing the location name while keeping the rest of the content mostly the same.

-- Syndicated content: It means replacing it or syndicating the same across different other websites or platforms without showing where the versions came from.
+• Syndicated content: It means replacing it or syndicating the same content across different other websites or platforms without proper canonicalization.

 “Duplicate without user-selected canonical” in Google Search Console